mhfs/sidekiq-failures/README.md

 It mimics the way Resque keeps track of failures.

-TIP: Note that each failed job/retry will create a new failed job that will only be removed by you manually.
-This might result in a pretty big failures list.
+TIP: Note that each failed job/retry might create a new failed job that will only be removed by you manually.
+This might result in a pretty big failures list depending on how you configure failures tracking in your workers.

 ## Installation